 Doctor's Notes on Cyanide Poisoning

-Cyanide is a potentially deadly poison that makes the human body’s cells unable to use oxygen.
-Signs and symptoms may be difficult to relate to the poison.
-Chronic cyanide poisoning can occur over a long time periods with gradual onset of symptoms and signs.
+These symptoms and signs may be difficult to relate to the poison.
+Chronic cyanide poisoning can occur over long time periods with a gradual onset of symptoms and signs.
 Acute cyanide poisoning has a rapid onset of almost immediate sudden collapse and may exhibit seizures and a coma before death.
 Other subtle signs are an unusual pink or cherry-red coloration of the skin and the breath may smell like bitter almonds.

 Intentional exposure to cyanide usually happens when a person wants to commit suicide or wants to harm or kill someone.
 Intentional exposures to cyanide-containing pills or tablets can cause a rapid and painful death.
 However, small amounts of cyanide placed in foods also can be deadly over time.

 Treatment of cyanide poisoning is often a medical emergency.
 The patient should be isolated from the source.
 An antidote needs to be administered quickly if suspected due to the rapid action of cyanide.
 Do not wait for laboratory confirmation.
 Antidotes are administered intravenously usually in a hospital ICU by medical caregivers.
 The antidotes are as follows: